Spiffyk/twitch-node-sdk/README.md

 You need [NW.js](http://nwjs.io) (or a compatible runtime) for login to work.

+First, you need to set your redirect URI.
+Go to the Twitch Connections settings of your app and set the *Redirect URI* to `https://api.twitch.tv/kraken/`.
+The SDK uses that as the 'dummy' page to retrieve its tokens.

-To add login functionality, first add the button to your page:
+To add login functionality, add the button to your page:

 ```html
 <img src="http://ttv-api.s3.amazonaws.com/assets/connect_dark.png" class="twitch-connect" href="#" />